 Work in a small museum?
 No time to keep up with new initiatives?
-This Pathway helps you get to know the new Digital Culture Compass and suggests useful ways into it
+This Pathway helps you get to know the Digital Culture Compass and suggests useful ways into it

 You’re based in a small to medium-sized museum, run off your feet trying to keep everyone happy.
 You’ve heard increasing talk in the sector about digital maturity, skills and transformation and are aware that digital tools, processes, channels and approaches can be useful.
 Maybe you’re confident deploying them, but time to think about these things in the abstract is in very short supply.

-It is worth taking the time to get to know a new, free online resource called Digital Culture Compass.
+It is worth taking the time to get to know a free online resource called Digital Culture Compass.

 In this Pathway we suggest several ways you might use the resource in your museum – useful, interesting ways that are worth your effort and time investment (and, disclaimer, not just because we helped to write it).